 Organizational Impact Measures

-- Reduction in external consultant needs for cross-functional challenges
+- Reduction in external consultant needs

 - Faster time-to-market for products requiring multiple specialties

-- Improved employee engagement scores, particularly on collaboration dimensions
+- Employee engagement scores on collaboration dimensions

-- Enhanced adaptability during reorganizations or strategy shifts
+- Adaptability during reorganizations or strategy shifts

 Financial Metrics